-- our common shares would be exposed to an increased risk of loss because a decrease in the value of our investments would have a greater negative impact on the value of our common shares than if we did not use leverage; - if we do not appropriately match the assets and liabilities of our business, adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage;

-- our ability to pay dividends on our common stock may be restricted if our asset coverage ratio, as provided in the 1940 Act, is not at least 200% and any amounts used to service indebtedness or preferred stock would not be available for such dividends: - the Facility would be subject to periodic renewal by our lenders, whose continued participation cannot be guaranteed; - such securities would be governed by an indenture or other instrument containing covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than
+- our common shares may be exposed to an increased risk of loss because a decrease in the value of our investments may have a greater negative impact on the value of our common shares than if we did not use leverage; - if we do not appropriately match the assets and liabilities of our business, adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to pay dividends on our common stock may be restricted if our asset coverage ratio, as provided in the 1940 Act, is not at least 200% and any amounts used to service indebtedness or preferred stock would not be available for such dividends; - the Revolving Facility is subject to periodic renewal by our lenders, whose continued participation cannot be guaranteed; - the Facilities contain covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common shares.

 Under the provisions of the 1940 Act, we are permitted, as a BDC, to issue debt securities or preferred stock and/or borrow money from banks and other financial institutions, which we collectively refer to as "senior securities", only in amounts such that our asset coverage ratio equals at least 200% after each issuance of senior securities.
-If the value of our assets declines, we may be unable to satisfy this test and we may be required to sell a portion of our investments and, depending on the nature of our leverage, repay a portion of our securities at a time when such sales may be disadvantageous.
-We also may issue, through our SBIC subsidiary, SBA-guaranteed debentures, subject to certain restrictions.
-For a discussion of the requirements for issuing SBA-guaranteed debentures, see "Regulation - Small Business Investment Company Regulations."